What’s National Water Week?

 What happened in 2018?

 This year's National Water Week theme was ‘Water for me, Water for all’.
 This theme encourages young people and the wider community to think about how we use water on a day-to-day basis and how we can protect it so we have it in the future.
 We sometimes take it for granted that clean water simply pours out of our taps and showers but not everyone in the world has this luxury.
 The UN's Sustainable Development Goal #6 challenges us to work towards a world where everyone will have access to safe and clean water.

 Water has linkages across several of the Sustainable Development Goals including Goal #3 good health and wellbeing, Goal #5 gender equality, Goal #7 affordable and clean energy, Goal #11 sustainable cities and communities, Goal #14 life below water, and Goal #15 life on land.
 These are all topics of conversation that you can bring up in the classroom, at the dinner table and in your lunchroom using our fact sheets below!

-This year, the Australian Water Association is holding a colouring competition for primary school students and a short film competition
+This year, the Australian Water Association held a colouring competition for primary school students and a short film competition